sopra-fs24-group-25/SketchyPhone-Server/README.md

 ## Roadmap
 New developers who want to contribute could add the following features to our project:
-- Audio-Effects during gameplay.
+- Implement microphone feature for all users in the game
-- Voice-Chat or message-chat to allow users to talk to each other in real time.
+- Allow users to spend their accumulated votes to manipulate other user's microphone output with humorous effects.
+- Provide users with a account recovery service, in case they lost their account credentials.
+- Implement Websockets for better traffic control and bidirectional communication

 ## Authors